nezda/yawni/README.txt

 - JWNL (Java WordNet Library) ; http://sourceforge.net/projects/jwordnet/ ; BSD

 Many of the pure Java ones (like Yawni), are actually derivatives of Oliver Steele's original JWordNet.
-In fact, Yawni is the new name of JWordNet.
+In fact, Yawni is the new name of that original Java WordNet, JWordNet.

 Why Yawni ?
 - commercial-grade implementation